 What is Branding

 According to Business Queensland:

-The brand that you create should focus on you personally but instead focus on you as an artist.
-My brand for this site is “Learn How to Start, Build and Monetize Your Online Art Business.”
-I have also branded myself as a graphite artist.
-This allows me to connect with artists as well as graphite art collectors.
+My brand for this site is “Learn How to Start, Build, and Monetize Your Online Art Business.”
+I have also branded myself as a graphite, pastel, and pyrography artist.

 One of your goals is to personalize your brand.
 You want to separate yourself from all of the other artists online.